-During pregnancy many women have questions about how their body changes and not only wonder how big their baby is, but also how big their uterus is.
+During pregnancy many women have questions about how their body changes.
+You may not only wonder how big your baby is, but also how big your uterus is.
 Your uterus grows exponentially during pregnancy.
 Think about blowing up a balloon and that’s basically what your uterus does during pregnancy.
-Before pregnancy the uterus is about the size of an orange and is situated deep in the pelvis.
+Before pregnancy, the uterus is about the size of an orange and is situated deep in the pelvis.

 Uterus Size During Pregnancy: First Trimester

-Around 12 weeks pregnant the uterus is the size of a grapefruit and starts to grow up and out of the woman’s pelvis, but still fits within your pelvis.
-If you are carrying twins or multiples your uterus will start growing and stretching sooner.
-Your obgyn will be able to feel your uterus buy touching your belly.
+Around 12 weeks pregnant, the uterus is the size of a grapefruit and starts to grow up and out of the your pelvis, but still fits within it.
+If you are carrying twins or multiples, your uterus will start growing and stretching sooner.
+Your OB/GYN will be able to feel your uterus buy touching your belly.

 Uterus Size During Pregnancy: Second Trimester

-During your second trimester your uterus will grow to the size of a papaya.
-It no longer fits inside of your pelvis.
-It will be situated midway between your navel and breasts.
-As your uterus grows it is pushing organs out of their usual places and placing tension on surrounding muscles and ligaments.
+During the second trimester your uterus will grow to the size of a papaya.
+It no longer fits inside the pelvis.
+It will be situated midway between the navel and breasts.
+As your uterus grows, it is pushing organs out of their usual places and putting tension on surrounding muscles and ligaments.
 This will likely cause some aches and pains, but they are completely normal.
 The pressure from your uterus may cause your navel to stick out, but your navel should return to normal after birth.

 Starting between 18 and 20 weeks your doctor will measure the distance from your pubic bone to the top of your uterus in centimeters.
 The top of your uterus is called the fundus, so the measurement is called the fundal height.
-That number usually corresponds with the number of weeks pregnant you are, give or take two centimeters.
+This number usually corresponds with the number of weeks pregnant you are, give or take two centimeters.
 For example, if you measure 32 centimeters then you should be about 32 weeks pregnant.
-If this is not your first pregnancy it is normal to measure a bit bigger.
-If your uterus is the size it should be during your prenatal visits this is a sign that everything is progressing well with your pregnancy.
-If it is measuring too big or too small it could mean your due date is off or some kind of pregnancy complication and additional testing may be required.
+If this is not your first pregnancy it is normal for this measurement to be a bit bigger.
+If your uterus is the size it should be during your prenatal visits, this is a sign everything is progressing well with your pregnancy.
+If it is measuring too big or too small, it could mean your due date is off, some kind of pregnancy complication or additional testing may be required.